TheNexusAvenger/Nexus-VR-Core/docs/api/Container/ScreenGui.md

 # ScreenGui
 (Extends `NexusWrappedInstance<Instance>`)

+!!!
+Warning
+    `NexusWrappedInstance` functionality will be removed in a future update. `GetContainer` should be used for parenting instances.

 The `ScreenGui` class is a container class for user interfaces that are not attached to a part.
 The implementation depends on if the